 6 medium tortillas

-2. Finely chop the onions, yellow pepper and the chilli.
-Add them to a large saucepan with the oil and sweat on a medium heat for around 10 minutes until softened.
+1. Preheat your oven to 200°C/180°C fan/400°F/gas mark 6.
+Chop the onion and the yellow pepper and add them to a large saucepan with a tsp of oil.
+Cover with the lid and allow to sweat on a medium heat for around 10 minutes or until soft.

-3. Once soft, add the tomato purée, smoked paprika, chilli flakes, chopped coriander, canned tomatoes and the vegetable stock.
-Give it a good stir, season with salt and pepper and bring to the boil.
-Once boiling turn down the heat and let the sauce reduce for around 15 – 20 minutes stirring occasionally.
+2. Stir in the smoked paprika and chilli flakes and continue to cook for a couple more minutes.
+Add the tomato purée, chopped coriander, canned tomatoes and the vegetable stock.
+Give it a good stir, season well with salt and pepper and bring to the boil.
+Once boiling, turn down the heat and let the sauce reduce for around 15-20 minutes, stirring occasionally.

-6. Once your sauce has reduced, take off the heat.
-Grease a large oven proof dish with spray oil or oil and place 2 tortillas in the bottom (Don’t worry if they overlap).
-Top with a third of tomato sauce and spread it out evenly.
-Top with half the bean and cheese mixture evenly.
-Top with another two tortillas.
+4. Grease a large, oven proof, dish with oil and place 2 tortillas in the bottom (Don’t worry if they overlap).
+Top with about a third of tomato sauce and spread it out evenly.
+Sprinkle over half the bean and cheese mixture, before laying 2 more tortillas on top.
+Add another layer of sauce, the rest of the bean and cheese mixture and top with the final 2 tortillas.
+Spread the top with the last of the sauce and sprinkle with the remaining feta and cheddar.

-8. Pop in the oven for 20-30 minutes until the top is lovely and brown.
-Remove from the oven and let the lasagne rest before serving for 5-10 minutes.
-Finally serve topped with a sprinkling of fresh coriander, sour cream, salsa, lime wedges and salad leaves.
+5. Bake in the oven for 20-30 minutes until the top is lovely and brown.
+Remove from the oven and let the lasagne rest for 5 minutes before serving.
+Serve with a simple salad, sour cream and a couple of jalapeño’s.